SlideZero/unity-cambook-tool/README.md

 </p>

 ## What is CamBook?
-CamBook is an editor tool that uses bookmarks to navigate and visualize scenes from different view angles.
+CamBook is an editor tool that uses bookmarks to navigate and visualize scenes from different view angles.\
 This helps to speed up the workflow on build and design scenes.
+> [!IMPORTANT]
+> This tool operates in the *Scene View*, so it does not affect the position or settings of the game camera object.

 <img alt="CamBook Preview" src="https://github.com/SlideZero/icons-logos/blob/main/CamBook/Preview.gif" width="854">